Need to talk? Call 1800 882 436.

 Sometimes, breastfeeding can be challenging.
 It's important to be patient and remember that both you and your baby are learning.

-Some of the physical challenges with breastfeeding can include:
+Some of the physical challenges that you may experience when breastfeeding can include:

 • sore, cracked or bleeding nipples